Telegram Hacking Channels: A Continued Risk

 A Turning Point for Telegram

-As Telegram gained a reputation for being a place where criminal activity could flourish, authorities increasingly took note.
-But their hands were tied.
+As Telegram gained a reputation for being a place where criminal activity could flourish, authorities increasingly took note, but their hands were tied.
 They knew that everything from cybercrime to human and drug trafficking was happening on Telegram.
 Due to the platform’s fundamental security and secrecy, however, their ability to collect evidence, enforce laws, and arrest perpetrators was limited in many ways—which bad actors were well aware of and used to their advantage.

 This came to a head when Telegram founder and CEO Pavel Durov was arrested in France in the summer of 2024.
 Prosecutors went on to charge him with a number of crimes related to facilitating illegal acts on Telegram and refusing to comply with official requests for information and access.
 Those legal disputes are ongoing, but if Durov is convicted he potentially faces a decade or more in prison.